Conda¶

 installs for examples if needed.

-Mamba can detect if there is a GPU available on the computer, so the easiest approach is to run the mamba install
+Conda can detect if there is a GPU available on the computer, so the easiest approach is to run the conda install

 command in a GPU session.
-Alternatively, you can run mamba install
+Alternatively, you can run conda install

 on any node, or if a cpu-only pytorch